Helekin/bootstrap-03-complete-guide-v5.3.x/README.md

 ## About The Project

 Greetings!
 Here, you'll find a collection of exercises derived from the Udemy course "Bootstrap 5 From Scratch | Build 5 Modern Websites" by instructor Brand Traversy.
-The course was last updated in July 2021.
+The course was last updated in June 2023.

 - [Udemy Instructor](https://www.udemy.com/user/brad-traversy/)
 - [Udemy Course](https://www.udemy.com/course/bootstrap-from-scratch/)